 In a “Free item, when you buy 2” or “Buy 4, Save $5” promotion, the best way to save is to buy the minimum number of products to qualify for the promotion.

-So, how does Target Drive Up pickup work?
+8. So, how does Target Drive Up work?

-Place your pickup order, and within a few hours you’ll receive an email and push notification letting you know your order is ready to pick up.
+Add all your Circle offers, place your pickup order through the Target app, and within a few hours you’ll receive an email and push notification letting you know your order is ready to pick up.

 Then, tell Target you’re on your way.

-Yes, RedCard holders will save 5%, in addition to any other discounts on their Target grocery pickup orders.
-Sign up for a Target RedCard.
+Yes, RedCard holders save 5% on their Target grocery pickup orders.

-4. Can I pay for my Target Drive Up grocery pickup order with a discounted gift card?
+5. Can I pay for my Target Drive Up grocery pickup order with a gift card?

-Yes, Target allows gift cards as payment.
-You can even store your gift cards within the Target app.
+Yes, Target allows gift cards as payment for Drive Up.
+You can store your gift cards in the Target app.